durydevelop/raygui-widget/README.md

 # This is a fork of raylib repository
 This project aim to create an eco-system of widget classes based on raylib.

-It is based on 2 way of use
+Can be used in 2 way:
-1- Instantiate a widget class and use Draw() method when you want to update it on screen but you need to handle app logic in classic raylib way.
+- Use DGuiApp event based login (preferred).
-2- Use DGuiApp event based login.
+- Instantiate a widget class and use Draw() method when you want to update it on screen but you need to handle app logic in classic raylib way.

-* Features:
+Features:
 * [x] DGuiApp to control **event base** and **callback** logic.
 * [x] Each widget has its own class with properties stored inside.